FBI says Texas naval base shooting is ‘terrorism-related’

-CORPUS CHRISTI, Texas – A shooting at a Texas naval air station that wounded a sailor and left the gunman dead is being investigated as “terrorism-related,” the FBI said Thursday.
+A shooting at a Texas naval air station that wounded a sailor and left the gunman dead early Thursday was being investigated as “terrorism-related,” the FBI said, but divulged few details as to why.

-The shooting began around 6:15 a.m.
-Thursday at Naval Air Station-Corpus Christi.

-The shooter tried to speed through a gate at the base in a vehicle, but security personnel put up a barrier in time to stop the shooting, U.S. officials told The Associated Press.
-The man then got out of the car and opened fire, striking and wounding a Navy sailor who is a member of the security force at the base.
-During the exchange of gunfire, the shooter was killed by security personnel, the officials said.

-The officials spoke on condition of anonymity to discuss details about an ongoing investigation.
+The suspect was identified as Adam Alsahli of Corpus Christi, according to three officials familiar with the investigation who were not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.

+At about 6:15 a.m., the gunman tried to speed through a security gate at Naval Air Station Corpus Christi, opening fire and wounding the sailor, a member of base security, U.S. officials told the AP.
+But she was able to roll over and hit the switch that raised a barrier, preventing the man from getting onto the base, the officials said.

+Later, federal agents were seen carrying items from inside a house that a Corpus Christi police tactical unit had surrounded and a public records search by local television station KRIS indicated was Alsahli’s last known address.
+A police spokesman would not confirm that the activity was related to the shooting at the Naval station.

+The base was on lockdown for about five hours, but it was lifted shortly before noon.
+The main gate was reopened, though the gate where the incident occurred was still shut down.

-The FBI is investigating the shooting as “terrorism-related,” FBI Special Agent Leah Greeves said at a news conference Thursday afternoon, and investigators were working to determine whether a second person of interest was at large in the community.
+FBI Supervisory Senior Resident Agent Leah Greeves said at a news conference that investigators were working to determine whether a second person of interest was at large but did not elaborate.
+She also would not discuss a potential motive or specify what led investigators to believe the shooting was related to terrorism.

 “We have determined that the incident this morning at the Naval Air Station Corpus Christi is terrorism related,” Greeves said.
 “We are working diligently with our state, local and federal partners on this investigation, which is fluid and evolving.”